ubm-driverless/ubm-docs/docs/guides/run_real_world_car/TROUBLESHOOTING.md

       ls ~/f1tenth_ws/src
       ```

-      If the package is missing, create a symbolic link to the package location:
+      If the package is missing, create a symbolic link to the package location, build the workspace and source again.

       ```bash
       ln -s /path/to/package ~/f1tenth_ws/src/
+      build_ws
+      src
       ```

 ---